devlikeapro/waha/README.md

 curl -d "{\"chatId\": \"${PHONE}@c.us\", \"text\": \"Hello from WhatsApp HTTP API Free\" }" -H "Content-Type: application/json" -X POST http://localhost:3000/api/sendText
 ```

-## Receive messages
+# Receive messages

 To show how to receive messages we'll create a simple "echo" server with two functions:

 1. When we receive a text message - just send the text back
 2. When we receive a message with a file (an image, a voice message) - download it and send the path back

-In order to send you messages we use webhooks and configure them via environments variables.
-So what you need to
+In order to send you messages we use **Webhooks** (look at them below) and configure them via environments variables.
+So
+what you need to
 create "echo" server is HTTP server that will receive JSON POST request and then call back WhatsApp HTTP API
 via `POST /api/sendText` endpoint with JSON body.